 Revenue from student tuition, fees, room and board is recognized as services are provided over the academic year, which generally aligns with the University's fiscal year.
 Revenues are presented at transaction prices, which are determined based on standard published rates for the services less institutional aid awarded to qualifying students and any incentive discounts.
 Student tuition, fees, and room and board received prior to the academic term is reported in student deposits and deferred income for services to be rendered in the following fiscal year.
 Revenues associated with academic programs that cross fiscal years are recognized to the extent of the related services provided in each fiscal year.
-As of June 30, 2023 and 2022, net tuition, fees, and room and board advance payments of \$2,200 and \$2,400 that crossed fiscal years are included in student deposits and deferred revenue on the statement of financial position.
+As of June 30, 2024 and 2023, net tuition, fees, and room and board advance payments of approximately \$2,400 and \$2,200, respectively, that crossed fiscal years are included in student deposits and deferred revenue on the statement of financial position.